Updated on February 27th, 2023 by Samuel Smith

-Approximately two-thirds of Gladstone Commercial’s debt is fixed-rate, which could help mitigate the impact of rising interest rates.
+About 97% of Gladstone Commercial’s debt is either fixed-rate or hedged, which could help mitigate the impact of volatile interest rates.

-In addition, large maturities are a few years away, meaning the trust has time to generate cash to pay them off, or find better ways to refinance them.
+In addition, large maturities are several years away, meaning the trust has time to generate cash to pay them off or find better ways to refinance them.

-Gladstone Commercial’s very high dividend yield is attractive and appears to be sustainable, at least in the near term, given the trust’s current FFO generation.
-The trust enjoys exceedingly high occupancy and strong rental rates as well.
+Gladstone Commercial’s very high dividend yield is attractive and appears to be sustainable, at least in the near-term, given the trust’s current level of FFO.
+The trust enjoys high occupancy and strong rental rates as well.